OWASP/owasp.github.io/pages/supporters/index.md

 ## 20th Anniversary Celebrations!

-We have completely refreshed our Corporate Membership program to celebrate our anniversary with some exciting new benefits and options.
+We have completely refreshed our Corporate Membership program to celebrate our 20th Anniversary with some exciting new benefits and options.
 Here's how you can get involved.

-As OWASP's 20th Anniversary approaches on September 24, we will be running a Corporate Membership drive in the lead up to our [20th Anniversary Celebrations on September 24](https://20thanniversary.owasp.org/).
-[20th Anniversary Sponsorships Packages](https://20thanniversary.owasp.org/sponsors/) are still available.
+September 24, 2021 marked the OWASP's 20th Anniversary.
+To add to and continue with the celebration, we are running a Corporate Membership drive.

 Help support OWASP's mission, by becoming an [OWASP Corporate Member](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!